 - Excessive Yawning

 Dosing & Administration

-Dramamine will normally come in pill or tablet form and can be given with or without food.
+Dramamine will generally come in pill or tablet form and can be given with or without food.
 It will need to be prescribed by your veterinarian.
-Dramamine will usually take 30-45 mins to take effect, so it is best to administer your dog’s dose prior to their travel or other event.
+Dramamine will usually take 30-45 mins to take effect, so it is best to administer your dog’s dose before their travel or other events.
 It should not be given more than once in an 8-hour period.
 Normally, veterinarians follow a dosing structure of about 2-4mg of Dramamine per pound of body weight.